HarrisMBrad/start-up/README.md

 # demo-start-up
 For demo and generating interest in start-up.

-I propose that this sentence be changed.
-Change this line to something diff to create conflict.
+I will change this line four to say something else...trying an example of how conflicts occur and are resolved.
 Then resolve conflict...

  # REBASE STEPS